United Nations Group of Experts on Geographical Names (UNGEGN)

 As mentioned in UNGEGN's publicity brochure, geographers, linguists, cartographers and planners are among those specialists who develop the tools, harness the technology, provide the outreach, and share the belief that accurate and consistent use of a common framework of geographical names can offer considerable benefits to the world.

-- The 28th Session of the United Nations Group of Experts on Geographical Names (UNGEGN) will be held in New York, 28 April to 2 May 2014.
+- The 29th Session of the United Nations Group of Experts on Geographical Names (UNGEGN) will be held from 25 - 29 April 2016 in Bangkok, Thailand.